SQream/pysqream/README.rst

 **Supported SQreamDB versions:** 2.11 onward

-- For SQream versions 2.10 and below, please use version 2.0.2 of the connector, under "releases" tab.
+- For SQream versions 2.10 and below, please use the 2.0.2 branch of the connector.

 Usage example: